leo-editor/leo-editor/leo/doc/demo.md

 Demo scripts free the presenter from having to type correctly or remember sequences of desired actions.
 The demo plugin does not interfere with focus or key-handling, so demo scripts can freely call all of Leo's regular scripting API.
 Demo scripts can:

 - Simulate typing in headlines, body text, the minibuffer, or anywhere else.
-- Show **graphic elements**, including scaled images, callouts and text areas.
+- Show **graphics**, including scaled images, callouts and text areas.
 - Open any Leo menu, selecting particular menu items.
 - Scale font sizes.